apility/form-builder/README.md

 ```

 The `registerField` method registers a question/field type that can be rendered by the form builder.
 You can implement
-your own
-(see the section below for instructions).
-The class that is provided must extend
+your own (see the section below for instructions).
+The class that is provided must implement
+the `Netflex\FormBuilder\Interfaces\FormField` class.

+We do have a basic implementation that comes with prefilled working bookkeeping
+functionality such as formModel and name injection, as well as hoisting values
+from the matrix field data into the model as attributes.

+It might be quicker to use this than implementing similar functionality manually.

-the `Netflex\FormBuilder\Fields\BaseField` class.
+Check out the `Netflex\FormBuilder\Fields\BaseField` class.

 #### Overrides
 It is possible to override data coming from Netflex using an optional 3rd parameter to the `registerField` function.